 For example: while we'd recommend soft and plush fake grass for balconies and rooftops, this type of turf won't be long-lasting in a highly-trafficked space.
-This is because soft grasses tend to become matted down by foot traffic at a much quicker rate than more durable options.
+This is because soft synthetic grass tends to become matted down by foot traffic at a much quicker rate than more durable options.

 If you're unsure where to begin or exactly what your needs are, use the following questions to understand what matters the most to you:

-- Is this space highly trafficked?
+- Will this turf area be highly trafficked?
 If yes, you'll want to look for artificial grass with a quick recovery rate and durable blades.

-- Will this space be used as a restroom for pets?
+- Will this artificial grass be used as a restroom for pets?
 If yes, you'll want to opt for a full pet turf system and choose a fake grass that's permeable and easy to clean.

 - Are you looking for function or feel?
 While soft and plush grasses may feel the best to the touch, they will require more upkeep, get warmer on hot days, and may drain slower than less dense artificial grasses.

-- Will this be used as a play area?
+- Will this artificial lawn be used as a play area?
 If yes, opt for soft grass that stays cool on warm days.
 Consider adding additional layers of padding for more shock absorption.

 - Do you have any existing drainage issues?
 If yes, you may need to assess the placement of your drains prior to turf installation and consider adding an additional drainage membrane to your installation to accelerate water flow.